- Home

 Radiation therapy

-During a treatment session, you lie under a machine that delivers radiation to the treatment area.
-It usually takes 10–20 minutes to set up the machine, but the treatment itself takes only a few minutes and is painless.
-You will be able to go home afterwards
+EBRT focuses radiation from outside the body onto the cancer, with treatment carefully planned so as little harm as possible is done to normal body tissue around the cancer.
+For treatment, you lie under a machine that delivers radiation to the targeted area.
+It takes 10–20 minutes to set up the machine, but the treatment takes only a few minutes and is painless.
+You will usually be able to go home afterwards.

 Chemotherapy

 This is the treatment of cancer with anti-cancer (cytotoxic) drugs.
 It aims to kill cancer cells while doing the least possible damage to healthy cells.
-For anal cancer, the drugs are usually given into a vein through an intravenous (IV) drip.
+For anal cancer, the drugs are usually given into a vein through an intravenous (IV) drip on the first day and then in tablet form for the rest of the treatment.

 Side effects of chemoradiation